EliasIsaiah/Portfolio/README.md

 # Portfolio

-I took a strange approach to this assignment.
+I took a strange approach to this page.
 The website itself is like one of the portfolio artifacts.
 I made some sort of interactive game-like word reveal activity where I probably should have put a navigation header.

 On mobile the github repository objects collapse into a carousel-type element that scales better on mobile devices.